 Researching with Amazon Reviews

 One thing I like about Amazon is they typically have more reviews which makes it easier to do research.
 The reviews can be helpful in spotting things from failures to warranty issues.
-You can also ask questions to the public and then answers can be quite good.
+You can also ask questions to the public.
+Many of the answers are quite informative.

 - Go to your product page